learningwala/w/m/content/about-me.md

 **I craft transformative learning journeys for children and young adults.**

-> In contemporary societies, we must learn to negotiate and act on our own purposes, values, feelings, and meanings rather than those we have uncritically assimilated from others — to gain greater control over our lives as socially responsible, clearthinking decision makers.”
-(Mezirow, 2012).
+> In contemporary societies, we must learn to negotiate and act on our own purposes, values, feelings, and meanings rather than those we have uncritically assimilated from others — to gain greater control over our lives as socially responsible, clearthinking decision makers.(Mezirow, 2012).

 **I believe that transformative learning happens through human relationships, dialogs, powerful experiences & reflections.**